DRincs-Productions/pixi-vn-react-template/README.md

 If you use Visual Studio Code, you can use the debug configuration that comes with the template.
 To do this, go to the debug section and select the `Tauri Development Debug` or `Tauri Production Debug` configuration.

+Read more about the possibilities of debugging in the [Tauri documentation](https://v2.tauri.app/develop/debug/vscode/).

 ### Recommended Visual Studio Code extensions

 * [Tauri](https://marketplace.visualstudio.com/items?itemName=tauri-apps.tauri-vscode): Provides Tauri commands and debugging support.